top of page

 After delivering the Power of Stories tour in Suffolk, through Aspire Black Suffolk CIC (with thanks to the support from Arts Council England, Suffolk County Council, the Association for Suffolk Museums, Moyse's Hall Museum, the Food Museum, and Britten Pears Arts), I stepped down as a director of the organisation.

-Although it's important to acknowledge past generosity of Suffolk County Council and other funders who backed other Aspire projects, including a Black history education book created in partnership with local museums.
+Although it's important to acknowledge the past generosity of Suffolk County Council and other funders who backed all of Aspire's projects, including a Black history education book, called Elimu, created in partnership with local museums.

-If you'd like to talk to me about working together, please get in touch: hello@elmaglasgowconsulting.com
+If you'd like to talk to me about working together in culture or in other sectors, please get in touch: hello@elmaglasgowconsulting.com.

 bottom of page